catenglaender/public-notes/ILIAS-development/Presentations/2023/DevConf_March-2023_Object-Properties.md

 ---

-* just examples and ideas
+* just rough thoughts, examples and ideas
 * implementation details are yet to be determined

 ---

+* current UI item: all properties as a listing into "withProperties"

+---

+* properties have to be sorted into the Semantic Groups
+* logic for Priority Areas is optional
+* we would like to offer making suggestions for leading properties and main details

+---

 * flat hierarchy
 * DOM order = accessible screen reader order
 * Re-ordering with CSS grid or flexbox = best order and weighting for seeing users

----

-* right now all properties are placed as a listing into "withProperties"

 ---